 Canon T7i versus Canon M5

 The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Canon EOS M5 are two digital cameras that were officially introduced, respectively, in February 2017 and September 2016.
 The T7i is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon T7i and the Canon M5.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T7i – represents the basis or 100 percent across all the size and weight measures).